angelinaa-chen/noms_/README.md

 ## Meal-Planning

-To add a meal to their future meal plan, users can click the large plus button on the right hand corner, and assign a nom name, description, meal type, and an iaage url that adds the nom to their meal plan for that date.
+To add a meal to their future meal plan, users can click the large plus button on the right hand corner, and assign a nom name, description, meal type, and an image url that adds the nom to their meal plan for that date.

-Users can then view their current weekly meal plan by selecting the "Plan" option on the navigation bar, bringing them to a collective view of their current noms for the week that can be further categorized when selecting a date as well.
+Users can then view their current weekly meal plan by selecting the "Plan" option on the navigation bar, bringing them to a collective view of their current noms for the week, which can be further categorized when selecting a date.

 <img width="400" alt="Screenshot 2024-09-04 at 6 19 08 PM" src="https://github.com/user-attachments/assets/8715b36a-c779-4c5a-843e-82e6a4bc7376">